 In the EU, there is an increasing need for regulatory agencies to establish health-based threshold limits for airborne particles.
-A necessary prerequisite for such projects is the validation and comparison of existing and newly developed particle analyzers.
-Corresponding proficiency tests have often been carried out with the help of inter-laboratory tests using test aerosols.
-Such test aerosols were produced with different generator systems at the technical center of the Institute for the Research on Hazardous Substances (IGF) in Dortmund.
-The generated particles covered the micro and the nanoscale range, but a long term stable and reproducible formation of low particle number concentration of nano-sized particle atmosphere was not achieved yet.
-Inspired by a method of monodisperse droplet generation, we have coupled a flame generator with a droplet generator, and examined concentration and diameter of particles formed as a consequence of different precursor concentrations and applied droplet frequency.
+A prerequisite for such projects is the validation and comparison of existing and newly developed particle analyzers.
+Corresponding proficiency tests have often been conducted with the help of inter-laboratory tests using test aerosols.
+Although test aerosols in the micro- and the nanoscale range were produced with different generator systems at the technical center of the Institute for the Research on Hazardous Substances (IGF) in Dortmund, a stable and reproducible method of producing a low number concentration for nano-sized particles was not achieved.
+Inspired by a method of monodisperse droplet generation, we coupled a flame generator with a droplet generator and examined the concentration and the diameter of the formed particles as a consequence of the precursor concentration and the droplet frequency.
 In addition, the reproducibility of the method was tested daily, and the nanoparticles were collected and characterized microscopically.
-Finally, the measurements of particle size distribution were mathematically examined.
-The resulting fits allow for the prediction of the median particle diameter as a function of the precursor concentrations used and the frequency of the droplet generator.
-Overall, the performed experiments confirm that this system meets all requirements with regard to low number concentrations, long-term stability and reproducibility, and should therefore be suitable for further inter-laboratory round robin tests.
+Finally, the measurements of the particle size distribution were mathematically examined.
+The resulting fits enable the prediction of the median particle diameter as a function of the precursor concentration and the frequency of the droplets.
+Overall, the performed experiments confirm that this system meets all the requirements with regard to a low number concentration and long-term stability and reproducibility and should therefore be suitable for further inter-laboratory round robin tests.